adeloucas/GSoC-Akkadian/README.md

 #### tokenizer.py

-    tokenizer reads ATF material and converts the data into readable, mutable tokens.
+    tokenizer takes read ATF material and converts the data into readable, mutable tokens.

 The string tokenizer is used for any string-based input (e.g.